Will my apps work with Windows 11?

-Windows 11 is rapidly approaching and you might have some questions about how everything will work.
+Windows 11 is officially here and you might have some questions about how everything works.
 Being the first major Windows version in six years suggests that we’re in for some big changes.
 Thankfully, Microsoft doesn’t seem to be trying to break away from everything it built with Windows 10.
 Windows 11 still shares a lot with its predecessor.
 If you’re wondering about app compatibility on Windows 11, you shouldn’t have to worry.
 All your Windows 10 apps should work just fine.
 Not only that, you can expect even more apps to become available, or to simply be easier to find.

 What’s different in Windows 11?

 Windows 10 came out six years ago, and it’s been receiving updates ever since.
 Instead of Microsoft releasing another Windows version 3 years later, we’ve been getting feature updates.
 Windows 10 today isn’t the same Windows 10 we got back in 2015.
 New features have been added, others have been removed, and the design of the OS has changed significantly.
 But the name has stayed the same.
 So why is Windows 11 a thing now?